CONTACT US 020 3129 3301

 Don’t forget to pack a first aid kit, water, energy snacks, and, if necessary, a map or GPS device to help navigate in the dark.

-• Walking poles: These improve stability on uneven terrain and reduce fatigue during long night hikes.
+• Trekking poles: These improve stability on uneven terrain and reduce fatigue during long night hikes.

 • Reflective elements: Attach reflective strips or accessories to your clothing or backpack to ensure visibility to other trail users.